 - Read the “Home” page and the README file

 1.Read the “Home” page and the README file

 The home page that comes with the template has short instructions which are then explained more in the README file.
 We recommend that you read the instructions before you start editing the course room.

 To be able to use the Home page it is strongly recommended that you delete all cursive text on the page after you have finished reading it, and change all information inside brackets so it matches up with your course.
 Alternatively, you can write your own Home page.

 To edit the “Home” page, press the “Edit” button when you are on the page, edit the page to your liking and save your changes.

-The template includes one announcement to show you how announcements are presented when they are shown on the home page, go to “Announcements” in the course navigation menu to read it.
+On the Home page in the template you will find an announcement.
+The announcement contains information to you as a teacher about how you can activate or deactivate that announcements are shown on the Home page.
+Go to “Announcements” in the course navigation menu to read it.
 The information in the template announcement is of no use for the students, and can therefore be deleted after you have read it.
-The announcement contains information about which settings that are activated for the announcement to be shown on the home page, and how you change the number of shown announcements or how you turn the function off.

 To delete an announcement, check the check box next to it and press the trash bin icon next to the button for adding new announcements.
 Alternatively you can press the three dots to the right of the announcement and choose “Delete”.